Dear worldwide inline skaters,

 They are sacrificing their Monday evenings for you to make the “Munich Blade-Night” possible.
 Their main task is to support the police in keeping the roads free car-free for the skaters, warn the latter in case of dangerous obstacles and to allow an efficient work of ambulances.
 And they do all this for free.
 Some nice words or signs from you to them are highly appreciated.

-Please keep in mind, that without the Bladeguards the public administration would not grant a permission to perform such an event. (yes, you need a permission for this in Germany).
-And if not enough Bladeguards are present, because e.g. participants have been not friendly to them, then a Bladnight will also be cancelled.
+Please keep in mind, that without the Bladeguards the public administration would not grant a permission to perform such an event (Yes, you need a permission for this in Germany).
+And if not enough Bladeguards are present, because e.g. participants have been not friendly to them, then a Bladenight will also be cancelled.

 Rule 2: Stay on the road during the Bladenight